Skip to main content

 Authentication methods that convert users, not frustrate them

-The authentication flow represents your users' first technical interaction with your product.
-Make it friction-filled and 40% of users abandon before completing signup (Medium IAM for Startups, 2024).
+The authentication flow represents your users' first technical interaction with your product, and friction there directly costs conversions: 19% of shoppers have abandoned a purchase because the site forced them to create an account (Baymard Institute).
 Modern startups need authentication that feels invisible to users while remaining cryptographically robust underneath.

 Email and password authentication remains table stakes, but implementation quality varies dramatically.
-Leading platforms like Clerk automatically check passwords against the HaveIBeenPwned database containing 613 million compromised credentials, rejecting leaked passwords before they enter your system.
-This single feature prevents the credential stuffing attacks that caused 29 major breaches in 2024 (HIPAA Journal 2024 Breach Report).
+Leading platforms like Clerk automatically check passwords against the HaveIBeenPwned database of over a billion compromised credentials, rejecting leaked passwords before they enter your system.
+This single feature blunts credential stuffing — the ITRC identified 29 such attacks in 2024 (HIPAA Journal 2024 Breach Report).

-Multi-factor authentication transitioned from optional to mandatory in 2025.
-The proposed HIPAA Security Rule amendments now require MFA for all ePHI access (Duo Security HIPAA 2025), and Microsoft's analysis proves MFA would have prevented 99.9% of account compromises (OWASP Authentication Cheat Sheet).
+Multi-factor authentication is rapidly shifting from optional to expected.
+The proposed 2025 HIPAA Security Rule amendments would require MFA for all ePHI access (Duo Security HIPAA 2025), and Microsoft's analysis found MFA would have prevented 99.9% of account compromises (OWASP Authentication Cheat Sheet).
 Early-stage startups can start with SMS-based MFA, but growth-stage companies need TOTP authenticator apps, hardware security keys, and backup codes.
-Clerk includes comprehensive MFA options in a $100/month add-on (Clerk Pricing), while Firebase limits you to SMS only without upgrading to Identity Platform.
+Clerk includes comprehensive MFA options in the Pro plan (Clerk Pricing), while Firebase offers no MFA until you upgrade to Identity Platform.

 Enterprise SSO through SAML and OIDC unlocks B2B revenue but creates implementation complexity.
 This single feature—connecting your authentication to Okta, Azure AD, Google Workspace—determines whether you can sell to enterprises.
 Building SAML support custom costs $250,000–500,000 in engineering time (Prefactor Build vs Buy Analysis, 2025).
-Auth0 provides extensive SSO support but with a critical trap: only 3–5 connections before forcing enterprise pricing upgrades.
-Clerk offers unlimited SSO connections even on the Pro tier (Clerk SSO Documentation), removing this artificial growth-penalty.
+Auth0 provides extensive SSO support but with restrictive base limits: only 3 included enterprise connections on the B2B Essential plan, requiring $100/month for each additional connection before eventually forcing enterprise pricing upgrades.
+Clerk includes 1 enterprise SSO connection on Pro with additional connections available from $75/month each with volume discounts (Clerk Enterprise SSO Documentation), providing predictable SSO costs without unexpected tier cliffs.

 Authorization that scales from MVP to enterprise